amitrajesh/TeslaTakeHome/README.md

 Tesla take-home challenge by Amit Rajesh

-This application allows you to move a series of colorful icons across a map, view/change the icon configuration settings by double-clicking (which utilizes a local internal databse), and view sample real-time data being received by that icon using Websockets.
+This application allows you to move a series of colorful icons across a map, view/change icon configuration settings (which utilizes a local internal database), and view sample real-time data (which utilizes Websockets).

 # Running: